rice-apps/rice-apps.github.io/carpool/README.md

 **Work-in-Progress:**
 1. Email Notifications add the option to send emails when a rider joins
-   - Sending emails to all riders who are a part of the ride; two separate emails: one for all and one specific to the joiner
+   - [Story] Sending emails to all riders who are a part of the ride; two separate emails: one for all and one specific to the joiner
+     - Acceptance Criteria:
        - Notification for when someone creates the ride, they remind them to contact uber
        - Profile pages will include ride information
-   - All ride users will receive an email reminder 24 hours prior to the ride date so that they may prepare for the ride
+   - [Story] All ride users will receive an email reminder 24 hours prior to the ride date so that they may prepare for the ride
+     - Acceptance Criteria:
        - The email will include data of the ride
        - Include link to cancel participation in the ride
-   - Ride users will receive an email if the ride is canceled so that riders can reorganize or setup a new ride
+   - [Story] Ride users will receive an email if the ride is canceled so that riders can reorganize or setup a new ride
+     - Acceptance Criteria:
        - Email will include link to page to setup a ride(List stories that will be in progress here)
 2. Front End web design
    - Decide on color theme and apply to pages for consistency
 3. Documentation of project progress